kddubey/cappr/README.md

 from transformers import AutoModelForCausalLM, AutoTokenizer from cappr.huggingface.classify import predict

-# Load a model and its corresponding tokenizer
+# Load a model and its tokenizer
 model_name = "gpt2"
 model = AutoModelForCausalLM.from_pretrained(model_name)
 tokenizer = AutoTokenizer.from_pretrained(model_name)